AI Agent 12 min read

 I’ve spent countless hours manually checking competitor pricing or waiting for a critical regulatory update to hit a government website.
 It’s tedious, error-prone, and frankly, a waste of developer time.
-While ‘AI agents’ sound like a magic bullet, building a truly reliable system for Website Change Monitoring requires more than just throwing an LLM at a URL.
-A staggering 60% of critical business data changes online every day, making solid monitoring essential for competitive intelligence, compliance, and operational awareness.
+While ‘AI agents’ sound like a magic bullet, building a reliable system for Website Change Monitoring requires more than throwing an LLM at a URL.
+The right design combines a clear change definition, resilient extraction, and an alert path that people can act on.
 How to monitor website changes using AI scraping tools isn’t a trivial question; it demands a solid strategy beyond the hype.

 Key Takeaways